yoctoproject/poky/documentation/profile-manual/usage.rst

 For this section, we'll assume you've already performed the basic setup outlined in the ":ref:`profile-manual/intro:General Setup`" section.

 Sysprof is a GUI-based application that runs on the target system.
-For the rest of this document we assume you've ssh'ed to the host and will be running Sysprof on the target (you can use the ``-X`` option to ssh and have the Sysprof GUI run on the target but display remotely on the host if you want).
+For the rest of this document we assume you're connected to the host through SSH and will be running Sysprof on the target (you can use the ``-X`` option to ``ssh`` and have the Sysprof GUI run on the target but display remotely on the host if you want).

 Basic Sysprof Usage
 -------------------

-To start profiling the system, you simply press the ``Start`` button.
+To start profiling the system, you just press the ``Start`` button.
 To stop profiling and to start viewing the profile data in one easy step, press the ``Profile`` button.